Repository Management with Nexus

 - Release Repository

-- Staged artifacts are stored in a temporary staging repository which is made available via Target Groups.
+- Staged artifacts are stored in a temporary staging repository that is made available via Target Groups.
 Once a staged deployment has been successfully tested, artifacts contained in the temporary staging repository are promoted to a hosted repository as their final storage place.
 The Release Repository setting configures this target release repository for this staging profile.

 - CLM Application Id

-- Configures the application identifier defined in the Sonatype CLM server, allowing you to use the rules defined there for staging within Nexus.
+- Configure the application identifier defined in the Sonatype CLM server to allow to use of the rules defined there for staging within Nexus.
 More details can be found in Section 11.6, “Policy Enforcement with Sonatype CLM”.

 - Content Type